atomgalaxy/wg21-throw-from-noexcept/paper.md

 |terminate `noexcept`|yes|no|yes|
 |throwing `noexcept`|yes|yes|no|

-With a configurable `noexcept`, the end developer (rather than the library developer) can determine wither the greater danger is unwinding or termination, all while still getting the benefits of better algorithm selection.
+With a configurable `noexcept`, the end developer (rather than the library developer) can determine whether the greater danger is unwinding or termination, all while still getting the benefits of better algorithm selection.
 The flip side is - at present, they aren't permitted such an evaluation -- the standard has made it for them.

 Also note that allowing exceptions to escape `noexcept` functions is **NOT THE PROPOSED DEFAULT**.
 The default is the status-quo.